The building programme at Sam’s Village is now almost finished.

 The Library, Kitchen/Restaurant, Guardhouse, Site Manager’s house, Roundhouse, Community Based Childcare Centre and compost toilets have all been completed.

-We have completed 3 Adobe-built accommodation blocks which are currently being used by 48 bursary holders doing vocational training in our STEP program.
-From June we shall be accommodating 60 bursary holders who will be doing Tailoring, Basic Electronics, Tinsmithing, Solar installation and Earth Building (Rammed Earth and Adobe building).
-We are currently building a urinal and washroom block in Adobe which will be complete in the next month.
-For the Earth building training, we will be building 2 additional ablution blocks near the accommodation blocks which will include compost toilets, urinal, washroom and water harvester.
-We shall also be building 2 rammed earth water harvesters, one by the kitchen and another by the restaurant.
+We have completed 3 Adobe-built accommodation blocks and since 2018 we have been able to accommodate 60 trainees at a time while they have been completing their 4-month residential courses on various topics including Tailoring, Basic Electronics, Tinsmithing, Solar installation and Earth Building (Rammed Earth and Adobe building).
+For the Earth building training, we have built 2 additional ablution blocks near the accommodation blocks which will include compost toilets, urinal, washroom and water harvester.
+We have also built 2 rammed earth water harvesters, one by the kitchen and another by the restaurant.

 All the buildings are built using rammed earth techniques.
 This is a traditional – and sustainable – method of building in Malawi and across the world.
 Formwork is made from timber and then an earth and lime mixed is rammed between the formwork to create the walls.
 The walls are plastered and the buildings can either be thatched or tiled.
 The formwork can be reused.
 (You can read more about the details of building in rammed earth here.